awgn/ass/README.md

 ASSi is an interactive C++11 code assistant inspired to GHCi.

 It can be used through vim or interactively as a shell command.
-It supports gcc and clang compilers, libstdc++, the newer libc++ and few boost headers (like the geordi bot).
+It supports both gcc and clang compilers, libstdc++, libc++ and few boost headers (like the geordi bot).
 It features precompiled headers and tab completion for commands, files and C++ identifiers.

 C++ statements are evaluated on the fly, possibly using the source code loaded, no matter if it is about a test including the main function or a class declaration.
-Namespaces are automatically deducted parsing the code and made available with using-namespace declarations.
+Namespaces are deducted parsing the source code and made available through the using-namespace declaration.

-In addition, ASSi provides some C++ goodies that allow you to test code quickly.
-It provides an oracle class and allows to show STL containers, tuples, smart pointers, chrono, streamable types etc.
+In addition, ASSi provides some C++ goodies that allow to test code quickly.
+It provides an oracle class O that can be injected into containers, and few utility functions.

-Type names can be demangled with T<type>() and type_of(), S() strigifies showable expressions and ranges ala Haskell are available through the R function which generate a proper std::initializer_list.
+S() stringifies showable expressions (STL containers, tuples, smart pointers, chrono and streamable types), type names can be demangled with T<type>()/type_of() and ranges ala Haskell are available through the R function which generates a suitable std::initializer_list.

 Help